sgmac/dnscli/README.md

 ```
 $ go get -u github.com/sgmac/dnscli
 ```
-The only dependency so far is [github.com/codegangsta/cli](https://github.com/codegangsta/cli)
+The only dependency so far is [github.com/codegangsta/cli](https://github.com/codegangsta/cli) and [github.com/Sirupsen/logrus](https://github.com/Sirupsen/logrus).

 Make sure you have properly set your GO environment before using the command.
 [See the install instructions](http://golang.org/doc/install.html).